epfl-ada/ada-2023-project-abracadabra/docs/index.md

 <img src="assets/img/time_series/median_quartiles_over_time_sentiment.png" width="750px" height=auto frameborder="0" position="relative">

-In fact, as the above figure suggests, we can see that the trend curves are way too close to get any relevant conclusion, despite that the accepted requests are effectively slightly less positive than rejected requests.
+As can be seen on the figure above, the trend curves are way too close to get any relevant conclusion, despite that the accepted requests are effectively slightly less positive than rejected requests.
 We can still note that the values dispersion is bigger with sentiment scores than votes despite that, with most comments being neutral, we were expecting to have closer values instead.
 In the end, we had to accept that the distribution of sentiment scores over time was mostly the consequence of the score distribution, and not a consequence of the success or failure of a request.

-This failed tentative did not stop us, and we still wanted to investigate comments in other ways.
+But this failed tentative did not stop us !
+We still wanted to investigate comments in other ways.
 In fact, we realized that the positive or negativity of comments is not a relevant factor to take into account, and that the reasoning behind votes is more complex.
 We then decided to look at the semantics of the comments.
 In particular, we used topic modeling in order to extract the main topics of the comments and have an idea of what is discussed in the comments.

 </div>